lelou6666/nimbus-docs/cloudinitd/intro.rst

 `Cassandra <http://en.wikipedia.org/wiki/Apache_Cassandra>`_ and
 reliable messaging services like
 `RabbitMQ <http://www.rabbitmq.com>`_.
-While this has brought great opportunity, i has also brought an unruly amount of system administration, coordination and management.
+While this has brought great opportunity, it has also brought an unruly amount of system administration, coordination and management.

 It is the goal of cloudinit.d to solve this problem.  cloudinit.d